LouisonCF/Ecologically_unequal_exchange_development_GVCs/README.md

 # Ecologically unequal exchange and uneven development patterns along global value chains -- Replication kit

-This repository contains the code and material for __Althouse J., Cahen-Fourot L., Carballa-Smichowski B., Durand C., Knauss S. 2023, Ecologically unequal exchange and uneven development patterns along global value chains__, _World Development_, available open-access [__here__](url to be added when paper is online)
+This repository contains the R code and material for __Althouse J., Cahen-Fourot L., Carballa-Smichowski B., Durand C., Knauss S. 2023, Ecologically unequal exchange and uneven development patterns along global value chains__, _World Development_, available open-access [__here__](url to be added when paper is online)

 This code performs the statistical analysis for the article.
 It reproduces the principal components analysis and the clustering, exports the files with the PCA and clustering results and generates figures 2 (radar graph) and 3 (3D graph of cluster) in the paper.